th3owl/Databases/postgresql/conf_files.md

   - Location default to PGDATA
   - Location CAN'T be modified
   - Any changes made using `ALTER SYSTEM` command are captures in this file
+  - This is the LAST file read by teh server.
+Meaning, say we have a parameter in postgresql.conf and postgresql.auto.conf, preference is given to teh latter.
   ### Example
 ```text
   Before Change: